-- Consultation with relevant stakeholders. - Marketing and/or communication requirements. - Teaching and learning resource requirements. - 4.4 Approval to develop a new (or substantially revise) a program and the subsequent developed proposal must be approved by the Academic Governance Board and have the endorsement of ELCAC.
+- Consultation with relevant stakeholders. - Marketing and/or communication requirements. - Teaching and learning resource requirements. - 4.4 The Business Advisory Committee (BAC) will review and advise on the business plan, financial sustainability and related aspects of any new program proposal if required. - 4.5 Approval to develop a new (or substantially revise) a program and the subsequent developed proposal must be approved by the AGB and have the endorsement of ELCAC and BAC, and through upward reporting, be notified to the AIPM Board.